tuna-f1sh/cyme/README.md

 * `--json` output that honours filters and `--tree`.
 * `--headers` to show meta data only when asked and not take space otherwise.
 * `--mask_serials` to either '\*' or randomise serial string for sharing dumps with sensitive serial numbers.
+* Auto-scaling to terminal width.
+Variable length strings such as descriptors will be truncated with a '...' to indicate this.
+Can be disabled with config option 'no-auto-width' and a fixed max defined with 'max-variable-string-len'.
 * Targets for Linux, macOS, perhaps Windows...

 ## Demo